nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-manage-storage-accounts.md

 <properties
-   pageTitle="Gestire l'account di archiviazione StorSimple | Microsoft Azure" description="Spiega come usare la pagina Configura di StorSimple Manager per aggiungere, modificare, eliminare o ruotare le chiavi di sicurezza per un account di archiviazione associato all'array virtuale StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Manage your StorSimple storage account | Microsoft Azure" description="Explains how you can use the StorSimple Manager Configure page to add, edit, delete, or rotate the security keys for a storage account associated with the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"